sgf14/java-maven-notes/java-maven-notes/web/notes/versioning/README_githubProjectSetup.md

 		Your Eclipse buttons for push are now visible- most were greyed out before.

 3) Test project
-	3.1) In Eclispe you have already tested commit to local repo above 3.2) Change a file, save.
+	3.1) In Eclipse you have already tested commit to local repo above 3.2) Change a file, save.
 Then Commit/Commit and Push to check both local and remote repo.
 	3.3) after positive confirmation in Eclipse, go online and validate git hub update